Lists of films released by Disney

-Alameda Avenue entrance to the Walt Disney Studios located in Burbank, California.
+Alameda Avenue entrance to The Walt Disney Company located in Burbank, California.

-These are lists of films released by the Walt Disney Company and its subsidiaries.
-They were made by an array of existing, defunct, and divested company units.
-The lists are organized by segment in Disney Entertainment.
-The segments are Walt Disney Studios, Disney General Entertainment Content, and Disney Streaming.
+These are lists of films produced and/or released by The Walt Disney Company.
+These list segments are made by arrays of existing, defunct, and/or divested companies, subsidiaries, and/or units.
+These list segments are organized by segments in Disney Entertainment.
+These list segments are The Walt Disney Studios, Disney General Entertainment Content, and/or Disney Streaming.